Best Practices for Node.js Development

 added to their PATH

-, so you can execute binaries like bower
+so that you can execute binaries like bower

 or webpack